| How to Ask the

 franchise companies.
 Then, of course, there's always the yellow pages.
 All

+of these methods could prove to be disastrous!
+Trust Your Instincts First!
 When selecting an agent, he or she should be someone you feel good about,

 someone you're willing to trust with one of the largest financial transactions